craighurley/ansible-personal-vps/README.md

-# vagrant-vps
+# personal-vps

 [![Build Status](https://travis-ci.org/craighurley/vagrant-vps.svg?branch=master)](https://travis-ci.org/craighurley/vagrant-vps)

-Create and configure a Virtual Private Server.
+Create and configure a Virtual Private Server using Ansible and Vagrant.

-Vagrant will:
+For local development, Vagrant will:
 - Download a box/image.
 - Create a VM.
 - _TODO: Run a basic Ansible provisioning playbook._
 - Add hostname to the local hosts file.

+For all other environments use Ansible to:
+- Create VM(s).
+- Configure the VM(s).

 # Boxes